AI-Assisted Scientific Assessment: A Case Study on Climate Change: An Assessment of Atlantic Meridional Overturning Circulation (AMOC) Stability: Tipping Points, Uncertainties, and Impacts

 [16] W. E. Johns et al., ``Towards two decades of Atlantic Ocean mass and heat transports at 26.5° N,'' Philosophical Transactions of the Royal Society A Mathematical Physical and Engineering Sciences, 2023.
 [Online].
-Available: https://doi.org/10.1098/rsta.2022.0188
+Available: \url{https://doi.org/10.1098/rsta.2022.0188}

 [17] T. Rossby, J. B. Palter, and K. Donohue, ``What Can Hydrography Between the New England Slope, Bermuda and Africa Tell us About the Strength of the AMOC Over the Last 90 years?,'' Geophysical Research Letters, 2022.
 [Online].
-Available: https://doi.org/10.1029/2022gl099173
+Available: \url{https://doi.org/10.1029/2022gl099173}